braintrustdata/autoevals/README.md

 ## Getting started

-Here's how you can use Autoevals to model-grade an example LLM completion using the [factuality prompt](templates/factuality.yaml).
+Use Autoevals to model-grade an example LLM completion using the [Factuality prompt](templates/factuality.yaml).
 By default, Autoevals uses your `OPENAI_API_KEY` environment variable to authenticate with OpenAI's API.

 <div className="tabs">